santileortiz/keyboard_layout/README.md

-After doing this even if they succeed at step 1, there are some caveats, for example a lot of people got used to switch layouts by using both shifts, they will be dissapointed to see this does not work anymore, but the only reason it worked before was because X was the sole manager of input methods and it did some strange stuff like send X commands as keysyms, this is not how keyboard shorcuts are handled anymore and will be gone after we move to wayland.
+After doing this even if they succeed at step 1, there are some caveats, for example a lot of people got used to switch layouts by using both shifts, they will be disappointed to see this does not work anymore, but the only reason it worked before was because X was the sole manager of input methods and it did some strange stuff like send X commands as keysyms, this is not how keyboard shortcuts are handled anymore and will be gone after we move to Wayland.

 There are other issues with the fact that the panels provided by these input methods look ugly in elementary which is not nice.